nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

+The project should -

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
+1. work on any mainstream OS as long as it has Java 8 or higher installed.
-2. Should use a command line interface as the primary input mode
+2. use a command line interface as the primary input mode
-3. Should have a customizable colour scheme.
+3. have a customizable colour scheme.
-4. Should be able to hold up to 1000 todos, events and deadlines.
+4. be able to hold up to 1000 todos, events and deadlines.
-5. Should come with automated unit tests.
+5. come with automated unit tests.
-6. Should have competitive performance with commands being executed within 5 seconds of typing into the CLI
+6. have competitive performance with commands being executed within 5 seconds of typing into the CLI
-7. Code should be open source.
+7. be open source.

 ## Appendix D : Glossary